Subtitles and Transcript

 1:00 Now what that 32 years is telling us is that sleep at some level is important.
 And yet, for most of us, we don't give sleep a second thought.
 We throw it away.
 We really just don't think about sleep.
 And so what I'd like to do today is change your views, change your ideas and your thoughts about sleep.
 And the journey that I want to take you on, we need to start by going back in time.

-3:09 Why is it?
-Why do we abandon sleep in our thoughts?
+3:10 Why do we abandon sleep in our thoughts?
 Well, it's because you don't do anything much while you're asleep, it seems.
 You don't eat.
 You don't drink.
 And you don't have sex.
 Well, most of us anyway.
-And so therefore it's -- Sorry.
+And so, therefore it's -- Sorry.
 It's a complete waste of time, right?
 Wrong.
 Actually, sleep is an incredibly important part of our biology, and neuroscientists are beginning to explain why it's so very important.
 So let's move to the brain.

 3:42 Now, here we have a brain.
 This is donated by a social scientist, and they said they didn't know what it was, or indeed how to use it, so -- (Laughter) Sorry.
 So I borrowed it.
 I don't think they noticed.
 Okay.
 (Laughter)